PySimpleGUI/PySimpleGUI/readme_creator/4_Release_notes.md

 * Frame - Trying to set the size but doesn't seem to be setting it correctly
 * Tabs will now expand & fill now (I hope this is OK!!!)

+## 4.5 PySimpleGUI Release 04-Nov-2019

+* Metadata!
+	* All elements have a NEW metadata parameter that you can set to anything and access with Element.metadata
+	* Windows can have metadata too
+* Window.finalize() - changed internally to do a fully window.read with timeout=1 so that it will complete all initializations correctly
+* Removed typing import
+* ButtonReboundCallback - Used with tkinter's Widget.bind method.
+Use this as a "target" for your bind and you'll get the event back via window.read()
+* NEW Element methods that will work on a variety of elements:
+	* set_size - sets width, height.
+Can set one or both
+	* get_size - returns width, heigh of Element (underlying Widget), usually in PIXELS
+	* hide_row - hides the entire row that an element occupies
+	* unhide_row - makes visible the entire row that an element occupies
+	* expand - causes element to expand to fill available space in X or Y or both directions
+* InputText Element - Update got new parameters: text_color=None, background_color=None, move_cursor_to='end'
+* RadioButton - fix in Update.
+Was causing problems with loading a window from disk
+* Text Element - new border width parameter that is used when there's a relief set for the text element
+* Output Element - special expand method like the one for all other elements
+* Frame element - Can change the text for the frame using Update method
+* Slider element - can change range.
+Previously had to change value to change the range
+* Scrollable frame / column - change to how mousewheel scrolls.
+Was causing all things to scroll when scrolling a single column
+	* NOTE - may have a bad side effect for scrolling tables with a mouse wheel
+* Fix for icon setting when creating window.
+Wasn't defaulting to correct icon
+* Window.get_screen_size() returns the screen width and height.
+Does not have to be a window that's created already as this is a class method
+* Window.GetScreenDimensions - will return size even if the window has been destroyed by using get_screen_size
+* Now deleting window read timers every time done with them
+* Combo no longer defaults to first entry
+* New Material1 and Material2 look and feel color schemes
+* change_look_and_feel has new "force" parameter.
+Set to True to force colors when using a Mac
+* Fix in popup_get_files when 0 length of filename
+* Fix in Window.SetIcon - properly sets icon using file with Linux now.
+Was always defaulting

 ### Upcoming
 Make suggestions people!
 Future release features